mohanisha22397/Course-Project-Management-System/README.md

 # Course-Project-Management-System
-This project includes an angular based frontend and springboot based backend.
-The frontend features HTML, CSS, BootStrap, TypeSecript and JavaScript.
-And the backend has spring based database application.
+This project includes an angular-based frontend and a spring boot-based backend.
+The front end features HTML, CSS, BootStrap, TypeScript, and JavaScript.
+And the backend has a spring-based database application.